 Analog Tuner vs Digital Tuner

-Analog tuners are a time-honored and dependable solution that has seen extensive applications.
+Analog tuners are a time-honoured and dependable solution that has seen extensive applications.

 Analog TVs only have these tuners.
 As a result, analog televisions can only decode analog transmissions.

-If the interference becomes too great, the image vanishes, leaving no artifacts.
+The image vanishes if the interference becomes too great, leaving no artefacts.

 Comparison Table